-This rustic chestnut and almond cake is similar to Castagnaccio, the traditional cake of some regions of northern Italy and Tuscany made with chestnut flour, water, oil, pine nuts and raisins.
+This rustic chestnut and almond cake is similar to Castagnaccio, the traditional cake of some regions of northern Italy and Tuscany, made with chestnut flour, water, olive oil, pine nuts and raisins.
 Although some ingredients are the same as a Castagnaccio, my recipe is different and involves the use of dark chocolate, Italian amaretti cookies (which gives a sweet aroma together with the dark chocolate) and almonds.
 This greedy soft cake is suitable for people suffering from celiac disease because chestnut flour does not contain gluten and is rich in minerals, including magnesium, iron and calcium.
 They have anti-inflammatory properties thanks to the presence of phenolic acids, which have an antioxidant action.

 200 g (7 oz) chestnut flour

 300 ml (11 fl oz) water, at room temperature